Bishop Gunn: Music career

 The band released a second single from Natchez titled "Alabama" in October 2018 together with a video that featured comedian and broadcaster Theo Von.
-The story of the recording of the track "Alabama" is that Bishop Gunn were heading to the recently reopened Fame Studios in Muscle Shoals to record "Alabama" when they received a phone call telling them that Rick Hall, the studio's owner for more than 50 years, had passed away.
+The story of the recording of the track "Alabama" is that Bishop Gunn were heading to the recently reopened Fame Studios in Muscle Shoals to record "Alabama" when they received a phone call telling them that Rick Hall, the studio's owner for more than 50 years, had died.
 At the urging of Hall's son, Rodney, Bishop Gunn continued driving to Fame, where they recorded "Alabama" with help from a number of local musicians, including rapper GMane who later starred in the music video.
-The video was produced and directed again by Nashville director Tyler Barksdale and features and eerie baptism scene replete with snakes and Pentecostal worship.
+The video was produced and directed again by Nashville director Tyler Barksdale and features an eerie baptism scene replete with snakes and Pentecostal worship.
 The video was part of a series of videos that tell a story inspired on the song.

-In 2019 the band released a video for Makin’ It' from the album 'Natchez, directed once again by Tyler Barksdale.
-The song (about the death of Travis McCready's brother) was featured in Rolling Stone magazine's top 10 country and Americana songs of February 2019.
+In 2019 the band released a video for Makin' It from the album 'Natchez, directed once again by Tyler Barksdale.
+The song, about the death of Travis McCready's brother, was featured in Rolling Stone magazine's top 10 country and Americana songs of February 2019.
 The band also won the Classic Rock magazine poll with the song in the same month.

 The band embarked on their first European tour February 2019 headlining shows from Dublin, to Cologne, including their first London show.
 The band also supported The Struts in Paris, then joined Slash for a run of European dates.

+On February 20th, 2020, the band announced via Facebook that "Bishop Gunn is suspending all future activity including tour dates and new music releases."
+The band stated the reason was "internal issues."